Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Discussion

 Other avenues for future developments will relate to computational efficiency of Gaussian processes on manifolds.
 Here, a natural candidate for explorations is the tapered covariogram on manifold to introduce sparsity in the covariance matrix \citep{furrer2006covariance}.
 Since our domain in the current manuscript is compact, unlike in Euclidean domains, further compact truncation is redundant.
 One can explore the development of new ``tapered'' covariograms that achieve positive-definiteness and sparsity.
-In addition, asymptotic properties of estimation under tapering are of interest and have, hitherto, been explored only in Euclidean domains \citep{kaufman2008covariance, du2009fixed}.
+Other approaches that induce dimension reduction based on conditional expectations, such as Gaussian predictive processes \citep{banerjee2008gpp}, may be explored on compact Riemannian manifolds since these low-dimensional processes are induced by any valid probability measure, although the choice of inputs to define the lower dimensional subspace will need to be addressed.
+On the other hand, sparse processes resulting from approximations using directed acyclic graphs \citep{datta16} are less natural for modelling data on manifolds since they depend on well-defined neighbours of inputs, which are less obvious to define outside of Euclidean spaces.
+Nevertheless, \cite{datta16b} developed adaptive Nearest-Neighbour Gaussian processes for massive space-time data sets on Euclidean spaces that selected neighbours using the covariance kernel as a metric for proximity.
+Such an approach holds promise in modelling massive data sets on manifolds.

-On complex domains, the eigenvalues and eigenfunctions of the Laplacian operator need to be estimated \citep{belkin2007convergence}.
+In addition, asymptotic properties of estimates under tapering are of interest and have, hitherto, been explored only in Euclidean domains \citep{kaufman2008covariance, du2009fixed} and without the presence of measurement error processes (``nuggets'').
+Inference for Gaussian process models with measurement errors (nuggets) on compact manifolds also present novel challenges and can constitute future work.
+Identifiability and consistency of the nugget in Euclidean spaces have only recently started receiving attention \citep{tang2019identifiability}.
+However, the developments for Euclidean spaces do not easily apply to compact Riemannian manifolds; hence new tools will need to be developed.
+On complex or unknown domains, the eigenvalues and eigenfunctions of the Laplacian operator need to be estimated \citep{belkin2007convergence}.
 Asymptotic analysis of estimation in the spectral domain should be closely related to the frequency domain.
-Finally, since compact manifolds are distinct from non-compact manifolds, both geometrically and topologically, generalization to non-compact Riemannian manifolds is of interest, where the spectrum is not discrete.
+Finally, since compact manifolds are distinct from non-compact manifolds, both geometrically and topologically, generalisation to non-compact Riemannian manifolds is of interest, where the spectrum is not discrete.
 Analytic tools on non-compact manifolds will need to be developed.